Thomas C. Terwilliger (Tom Terwilliger), Los Alamos National Laboratory

 The structural genomics facility is equipped with a cold room (250 sq. foot), 2 Beckman ultra-centrifuges, 2 high speed centrifuges, 2 table top centrifuges, 2 medium speed centrifuges, 6 micro-centrifuges, several freezers, 3 low and high temperature incubators, 3 culture shakers, 5 fermentors (Bioflow 2000, 3000, New Brunswick Sci.
 Inc.), automatic liquid handling systems (Alpine, Biomek 2000) and bio-robot system (Biorobot 9600), cell disruption units (French press, Dynamill, sonicators), and protein purification systems (ISCO FPLC, Amersham Pharmacia FPLC, ACTA FPLC, two BioCAD 700E, one BioCAD Sprint, ACTAxpress Workstations).
 The facility also houses a gel documentation system, 2 PHAST gel-electrophoresis systems, a dynamic light scattering unit (Dyna Pro), a fluorometer, a UV/VIS spectrophotometer, and a vacuum dryer.
-A robotic instrument (Novartis) which is capable of automatically fermenting and purifying 96 proteins in parallel, is available in the Health Research Laboratory.

 Facilities at Lawrence Berkeley National Laboratory